20 Essential Sales Skills

 17. Collaboration

 Working effectively with internal teams ensures consistent customer experiences and helps solve complex problems.
-Collaborative sellers bring in product specialists, customer success managers, and technical resources at the right moments.
+Collaborative sales teams bring in product specialists, customer success managers, and technical resources at the right moments.

 Good collaboration skills help navigate complex organizations and create seamless experiences.
 When a customer has a technical question you can't answer, knowing exactly who to involve and how to brief them makes you look competent and resourceful.

-Many sellers operate in isolation rather than leveraging available resources.
+Many salespeople operate in isolation rather than leveraging available resources.
 Build relationships across your organization before you urgently need help.

 18. Technological Savviness

 Comfort with CRM, sales tools, and new technologies has become essential.
-Tech-savvy sellers automate routine tasks, use analytics to guide decisions, and adopt new tools that enhance customer interactions.
+Tech-savvy reps automate routine tasks, use analytics to guide decisions, and adopt new tools that enhance customer interactions.

 Digital fluency helps you process more information, manage larger territories, and provide faster responses.
 Set aside time each week to explore new features in your tech stack rather than using only what you already know.

-Learning keyboard shortcuts in your CRM might save just seconds per contact, but those seconds add up to hours over a year.
+Learning keyboard shortcuts in your CRM might save just a few seconds per contact, but those seconds add up to hours over the course of a year.
 Small efficiency gains compound dramatically over time.

 19. Emotional Intelligence

-Reading emotions, managing stress, and building rapport creates trust and smooths difficult conversations.
-Emotionally intelligent sellers recognize their own triggers, understand customer emotions, and adjust their approach accordingly.
+Reading emotions, managing stress, and building rapport help create trust and facilitate smooth conversations.
+Emotionally intelligent sales reps recognize their own triggers, understand customers’ emotions, and adjust their approach accordingly.

 When you sense a customer becoming frustrated during a call, you might say, "I notice we might be missing something important here.
 Can we take a step back?"
 This acknowledges the emotion without escalating tension.